×

 We asked people in Pissouri if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Pissouri, it's important to respect the local customs and traditions.
 Avoid making any negative comments about the country, its people, or its history, as Cypriots are very proud of their heritage.
 It's considered rude to refuse food or drink when offered by a Cypriot.
 They are known for their hospitality and it's a big part of their culture to share meals and drinks with guests.
 Avoid discussing the political situation in Cyprus, particularly the division of the island between the Greek Cypriot south and the Turkish Cypriot north.
 This is a sensitive topic and can lead to heated debates.
 In Cyprus, it's considered impolite to point with your finger.
 Instead, use your whole hand to gesture.
 When visiting churches or monasteries, dress modestly.
 Women should cover their shoulders and knees, and men should not wear shorts.
 Avoid public displays of affection, as they are not common in Cyprus and can be seen as disrespectful.
 Do not take photos of military installations or personnel, as this is strictly prohibited.
 Remember to tip in restaurants and cafes.
 While it's not mandatory, it's customary to leave a small tip for good service.
-Lastly, Cypriots value punctuality, so try to be on time for any appointments or social gatherings," replied a member in Pissouri.
+Lastly, Cypriots value punctuality, so try to be on time for any appointments or social gatherings," explained one expat living in Pissouri, Cyprus.

 About the Author